Chairperson: Malik Ducard – Global Head of Family and Learning, YouTube

 A native of France, Sébastien moved his family from Paris to Los Angeles to lead the Global Sourcing Marketing team for Time Warner, servicing Warner Bros., HBO and Turner.
 With a desire to get involved and give back to the community, Sébastien joined LA Makerspace in 2015.
 Graduate of Ecole Polytechnique Montreal and HEC Paris, Sébastien has been perfecting his Marketing and Advertising sourcing expertise throughout his career, starting as a consultant for AT Kearney in 1997.
 With a deep passion for Entertainment, Marketing and Innovation, Sébastien naturally offered his experience to the Leadership Board, supporting its Marketing, PR and Fundraising efforts.
 In his spare time, Sébastien enjoys epic kitchen battles with his daughter, builds awesome Minecraft mods with his son and supports his wife with her involvement in promoting English as a Second Language programs for the Burbank school district.

-Most recently Chief Technology Officer of Los Angeles, Marx previously served as the Vice President of Business Development at Qualcomm Labs, Inc, where he focused on making smartphones more aware of users’ environments.
+Peter Marx has previously served as Chief Technology Officer of Los Angeles and the Vice President of Business Development at Qualcomm Labs, Inc, where he focused on making smartphones more aware of users’ environments.
 In particular, he was involved in developing the company’s Gimbal platform, which improves processing of smartphone sensor information.
 Marx has worked on the digital and technology side of Mattel, along with media-technology consultancy Analog Protocol; Vivendi-Universal Games; Universal Studios; Electronic Arts; UCLA, and 3M.
 He serves as an adjunct professor for the Peter Stark Producing Program at the USC School of Cinematic Arts teaching digital media and entertainment to graduate film and TV students.

 Joe Zenas – CEO, Thinkwell Group